dephell/dephell/docs/cmd-venv-create.md

 + `{digest}` will be replaced by the short 4-letters digest of the project path to avoid conflicts for the projects with the same name in different locations.
 + `{env}` will be replaced by current environment (`main` by default).

+So, virtual environment unique for every project and environment by default.

 For example, create virtual environment for `docs` environment of current project:

 ```bash